ABOUT THE 2022 FELLOWSHIP PROGRAMme

 The Karman Fellowship Programme is a one-year leadership programme designed to foster trust, independent dialogue and cooperation between 15 selected Karman Fellows who are below the age of 45 and have achieved outstanding accomplishments in space.
 Over the course of the Programme, Fellows strengthen personal relations, meet with global leaders in technology, science, business, politics and the arts, and take personal commitments to further advance space-related agendas for the betterment of humanity.

 Karman Fellows are entrepreneurs, industry leaders, educators, artists and ecosystem builders - and as such, the Programme is designed to respect their busy schedules.

-The activities of the Fellowship Programme are designed to facilitate personal engagement, trust-building, inspiration and most importantly, impact.
+The Fellowship Programme is designed to facilitate personal engagement, trust-building, inspiration and most importantly, impact.
 We connect the Karman Fellows with leaders, trailblazers and industry experts - leveraging the varied learnings and experiences of our professionally, culturally, discipline-rich community for ongoing personal and professional development.

 We aim to:

-- Accelerate the Karman Fellows' acquaintance with key decision-makers in space and adjacent industries on a professional and personal level;
+- Accelerate the Karman Fellows' acquaintance with key decision-makers in space and adjacent industries.

 Key Activities & Dates